ackermaneli/DetectRay/README.md

+# DetectRay
-# Pneumonia Detection with Chest DICOM X-ray Images
+## Pneumonia Detection with Chest DICOM X-ray Images
 ## Overview

 This project aims to develop a machine learning model capable of identifying and localizing pneumonia in chest DICOM X-ray images.